konvajs/konva/README.md

 npm install konva skia-canvas
 ```

-Then you can use the same Konva API and all Konva demos will work just fine.
-You just don't need to use `container` attribute in your stage.
+Use the same scene graph API for server-side rendering and omit the stage's `container` attribute.
+DOM events require a browser, and canvas feature support depends on the selected backend.

 ```js
 import Konva from 'konva';